ArzuVon/ArzuVon.github.io/reading-notes.md

 ## ![Von Arzu](./Images/IMG_3890.jpeg)

 > Hi, my name is Von.
 Welcome to free researched info I use on my code journey.
-I am a military Veteran with a Masters in Computer Information Science, a mini-MBA, entreprenuership credentials from Rutgers University, WeWork, NYU, and I have coding bootcamp experience.
-> I started my coding journey in 2017.
+I am a military Veteran with a Master's in Computer Information Science, a mini-MBA, and entrepreneurship credentials from Rutgers University, WeWork, N.Y.U., and I have coding boot camp experience.
+I started my coding journey in 2017.
 I built several projects to explore coding, like, a Smart Mirror using Raspberry PI and then became a Software Engineer for a FinTech company.
-Currently, I work as a Software Developer continuously growing my skills.
+I taught high school students how to code as a Girls Who Code instructor, and founded an Augmented Reality (AR) startup.
+In 2021, I worked remotely as a Software Developer and now, I work as a DevOps Engineer continuously growing my skills.
 Feel free to use any of the notes below.
 It is for everyone!

 ## Things I want to know more about